Navigating a Move with a Disability

 1. Hire the right mover

 Packing for a move is a physically demanding process.
-Hiring a mover could take a lot of the stress and pressure off your shoulders.
-Make sure to research movers for people with disabilities.
-Look for movers that understand you or your loved one’s special needs and can make the experience as seamless as possible.
+Hiring a mover could take much stress and pressure off your shoulders.
+Make sure to research moving companies for people with disabilities.
+Look for movers who understand your or your loved one’s special needs and can make the experience seamless.
 Be sure to interview at least two or three movers, compare price quotes, and check references before you decide.

 2. Create a moving checklist